2025 Edition

 5. Which of the following steps should the counselor take?

-6. By saying, "Tell me about your experience coming into a new culture and going through what you did" The counselor is demonstrating the attribute of:
+6. By saying, "Tell me about your experience coming into a new culture and going through what you did" the counselor is demonstrating the attribute of:

 7. Counseling Session 2

 After the initial session, Li was able to report her situation to the authorities and applied to live in a shelter for women.
 Li reported that since she has been at the shelter, things have been a bit better.
 Although she has not yet found employment, she feels a better sense of independence.
-Li did share that something upsetting that happened when she was on the subway.
+Li did share something upsetting that happened when she was on the subway.
 Li stated that she saw someone who looked like her previous employers, and she had an abrupt surge of fear.
 Li stated that she started sweating and shaking, her heart was pounding, and she felt like she couldn't breathe.
 A passerby noticed that she was having difficulty and helped her to sit down and get a drink of water.

 Li's reaction on the subway meets the criteria for: